mozzarellaV8/agora-marketplace/readme.md

 ![](vis/index-2014-01-01.jpg)

-_*to download the data, please refer to gwern's black market archives link above.
-For me it took about about 1-2 hours to download; Agora is roughly 127 GB total.
-But each daily crawl contains many subfolders which adds to the tar.gz extraction time - which I just left unarchiving overnight._
+_*to download the data, please refer to the Black Market Archives link above.
+For me it took about about 1-2 hours to download - Agora alone is roughly 127 GB total.
+But each daily crawl contains many subfolders which adds to the extraction time.
+I ended up leaving the tarball to unarchive overnight; it was almost done when I woke up._

 ## Exploratory Regression

+total days | product listings | vendor pages  | start date |  end date
+-----------| :--------------: | :------------:| :--------: | :--------:
+533		   |	2,467,200     |	   19,245     | 2014-01-01 | 2015-07-07

 Before diving into extraction of the data, I took a look at counts of the crawls themselves to get a sense of the scale of the market.
 Each page in the `p` directory corresponds to a single product listing; each in the `vendor` directory corresponds to a vendor's 'storefront' page.

 While not definitive in it's conclusion, the purpose of this exploration was to explore the question

-		"What if Agora never shut down?
+- "What if Agora never shut down?
 What would the trend be?"

 We know Agora began operations sometime in 2013, and picked up steam in 2014 after the downfall of Silk Road 2 - many buyers and vendors migrated over to Agora to continue business.

-total days | product listings | vendor pages  | start date |  end date
------------| :--------------: | :------------:| :--------: | :--------:
-533		   |	2,467,200     |	   19,245     | 2014-01-01 | 2015-07-07

-Til I finish up with Poisson - just gonna violate some critical assumptions of linear regression:

 ``` r
 pv <- read.csv("data/counts/crawl-distribution.csv")